erikzaadi/erikzaadi.com/content/posts/2017/Sane-versioning-in-NodeJs.md

 !['Whyyyz'](/images/why-hardcode.jpg)

-It has always peskered me that it's not simply taken from a git tag, like sane languanges do.
+It has always peskered me that it's not simply taken from a git tag, like sane languages do.

 However, since it's the common practice, and besides annoying me, it didn't block anything important enough, I never really did something about it until recently.